• ROENFR

 a) the activity carried out in the previous month;

-b) the manner of fulfilling the procedures regarding the receipt and transmission of documents to and from the members of the Plenary, the Executive Bureau, the specialized committees, as well as the initiators;
+b) the manner of fulfilling the procedures regarding the receipt and transmission of documents from and to the members of the Plenary, the Executive Bureau, specialized committees, as well as to the initiators;

-c) the elaboration of opinions, resolutions of the Plenary, the Executive Bureau, as well as the decisions of the president;
+c) the elaboration of opinions, resolutions of the Plenary, Executive Bureau as well as the decisions of the president;

-d) the compliance of the expenses incurred with the provisions of the budget and the supporting documents that underlie them;
+d) the framing of the expenses incurred within the provisions of the budget and the supporting documents that underpinned them;

-e) the manner in which the service tasks have been fulfilled by each directorate and service, proposing remedies for the deficiencies found, establishing the program for the current month, the tasks and objectives for each directorate and service.
+e) the manner in which the service tasks have been fulfilled by each directorate and service, proposing the remediation of deficiencies for those identified, establishing the program for the current month, the tasks and objectives for each directorate and service.

 (2) The conclusions of the monthly analysis and the proposed measures will be presented to the president for decision-making.

 Art.
-70 – The Secretary General and the directors of the specialized directorates prepare the draft Budget of Revenues and Expenditures for the following year by November 1 of each year and present it to the Executive Bureau.
+70 – The Secretary General and the directors of the specialized directorates prepare the draft Revenue and Expenditure Budget for the following year by November 1 of each year and present it to the Executive Bureau.

 Art.
 71 – The Secretary General and the directors of the specialized directorates prepare by March 15 of each year the activity report and the budget execution for the previous year and present them to the Executive Bureau.

 Art.
-73 – The Technical Secretariat, after the adoption by the Plenary of the opinions and resolutions, has the obligation to draft and present them to the president for signature on the day of adoption.
-After signing, the opinions will be registered in the General Register and transmitted to their initiators, and the resolutions to the interested legal and physical persons.
+73 – The Technical Secretariat, after the adoption by the Plenary of the opinions and resolutions, has the obligation to draft them on the day of adoption and present them to the president for signature.
+After signing, the opinions will be registered in the General Register and transmitted to their initiators, and the resolutions to the interested legal and natural persons.

 Art.
-74 – (1) The Technical Secretariat prepares the attendance lists, for each party, at the works of the meetings of the Plenary and the Executive Bureau, which are signed by each member at the beginning of the meeting, then presents the situation to the president to announce whether the quorum is achieved.
+74 – (1) The Technical Secretariat prepares the attendance lists for each party at the meetings of the Plenary and the Executive Bureau, which are signed by each member at the beginning of the meeting, then presents the situation to the president to announce whether the quorum is achieved.

 (2) At the end of the meeting, the lists are presented for approval to the Secretary General and the specialized directorates, vice-presidents, and members of the Executive Bureau, for each party, and then presented to the president for approval.
 DGA transmits, through the General Register, a copy to the Secretary General and the specialized directorates for the payment of allowances.

 Art.
-75 – (1) The Technical Secretariat prepares the attendance lists for the meetings of the specialized committees, which are signed by each member at the beginning of the meeting, then presents them to the committee president to announce whether the quorum is achieved.
+75 – (1) The Technical Secretariat prepares the attendance lists for the meetings of the specialized committees, which are signed by each member at the beginning of the meeting, then presents them to the president of the committee to announce whether the quorum is achieved.

-(2) At the end of the meeting, the lists are presented to the committee president for signature, and for approval, to the technical staff, respectively to the Secretary General and the directors of the specialized directorates, vice-presidents, and members of the Executive Bureau for each party, and then presented to the president of CES for approval.
+(2) At the end of the meeting, the lists are presented to the president of the committee for signature, and for approval, to the technical staff, respectively to the Secretary General and the directors of the specialized directorates, vice-presidents, and members of the Executive Bureau for each party, and then presented to the president of CES for approval.

 (3) DGA transmits through the General Register, a copy of the attendance lists, approved and signed according to paragraph (2), to the Secretary General and the specialized directorates for the payment of allowances.

 Art.
 76 – The Technical Secretariat prepares the draft agenda as well as the draft normative acts that will be debated in the meetings of the specialized committees, which will be transmitted at least 3 days before the date of the meetings.
-DGA may complete the agenda in exceptional situations, with the draft normative acts transmitted to CES in emergency mode.
+DGA may complete the agenda in exceptional situations, with the draft normative acts transmitted to CES on an urgent basis.

 Art.
 77 – The Technical Secretariat ensures the audio-video recording of the meetings of the Plenary and the Executive Bureau, prepares the minutes of these meetings, transmits them to the members of the Plenary and the Executive Bureau, and includes them on the agenda of the next Plenary and Executive Bureau meeting for approval.

 Art.
-78 – The Technical Secretariat ensures the technical conditions and necessary equipment regarding the maintenance of the spaces in its possession, the annexes, the installations, their administration according to technical and specialized norms, and is responsible for ensuring the necessary conditions for the operation of the CES Plenary, the Executive Bureau, and the specialized committees.
+78 – The Technical Secretariat ensures the technical conditions and equipment necessary for the maintenance of the spaces in its possession, the annexes, the installations, their administration according to technical and specialized norms and is responsible for ensuring the necessary conditions for the conduct of the activities of the CES Plenary, the Executive Bureau, and the specialized committees.

 Art.
 79 – The Technical Secretariat ensures the equipping and updating of the database of the documentation, information, and training center regarding:

-a) domestic legislation, international treaties, conventions, EU directives ratified by the Romanian state that govern and strengthen tripartite dialogue;
+a) domestic legislation, international treaties, conventions, EU directives ratified by the Romanian state that govern and consolidate tripartite dialogue;

-b) promoting the activity of CES at the national and international level.
+b) promoting the activity of CES domestically and internationally.

 Art.
-80 – The president of CES, together with the Executive Bureau, regarding the themes included in the agenda of the meetings of the Executive Bureau and the Plenary, may request the presence at the meeting of the directors of the directorates and specialized staff for the support of the materials included in the agenda.
+80 – The president of CES, together with the Executive Bureau, regarding the themes included on the agenda of the meetings of the Executive Bureau and the Plenary, may request the presence at the meeting of the directors of the directorates and specialized staff for the support of the materials included on the agenda.

 SECTION 2